How to fish a jig from the bank

 Technique for fishing jigs

 Now that you have the right kind of jig, let’s go through exactly how to fish it.
 First, knowing what you are imitating is important.
-In almost all cases, you are imitating a crayfish or some other bottom-dwelling creature.
+In almost all cases, you are imitating a crayfish or some other bottom-dwelling creature when using a jig.
 So think about how those animals move on the bottom of a lake and constantly try to mimic their movements.

 So first, you should cast your jig out into the desired location and let it fall to the bottom.
 You do not want to move it until it has hit the bottom of the lake.
 The way you can easily tell this is when your line stops moving in the water and becomes slack on top of the water and just lays on top of it.
 This means the bait has stopped moving and is just sitting there, ready to work.